mwwojcik/mw-parking-lot/README.md

     * at the automated cash register (during leaving out)
     * at the customer’s info portal mounted on each parkig level (in this case, he doesn’t have to pay at the exit)
     * directly to the parking lot employee (then leaving out is free)

  Parking payment system should handle both cash and credit card payments.

- System should control the number of cars entering the parking lot.
-When the last parking space is occupied, system should be able to show a message at the paarking display board on the level 0, and close all entrance gates.
+After paying, the driver no longer has to use the ticket.
+At the exit gate, the system  should automatically recognize that the invoice for this car had been paid and the gate should be opened.

 The car park has various types of places: compact, large, handicapped for different types of vehicles: car, truck, van, motorcycle.
-The system should should be able to charge different fees for each of them, and showing any free parking spot for each spot type.
+System should control the number of cars entering the parking lot (per their type).
+When the last  parking space for given type vehicle is occupied, system should be able to show a message at the parking display board on the level 0, and close all entrance gates for this type of vehicle.

+The space is allocated automatically, before the vehicle enters the parking lot.
+The dimensions of the vehicle are assessed on the basis of the camera image and based on them the system selects the most appropriate place.
+Number of this place is displayed on the ticket.
+Apart of it, after entering the parking lot, the vehicle guidance system is activated.
+It tracks the movement of the vehicle and displays light signals (arrows) in front of the vehicle, based on which the driver chooses the road.

 Panel lot has a spots dedicated for electric cars.
 It offers charging service.
 System should be able to register start and stop of charging, and calculate the amount due.